sparktsang/sparktsang.github.io/_posts/2025-10-15-psychedelic.md

 He looked at me, not as a teacher to a student, but as a traveler describing a foreign land.
 "That," he said, "is what the whole journey has given me.
 The answers.
 I found them, step by step."

-And this time, without me having to ask, he kept talking, ready to explain exactly what those steps were.
+This time, without me having to ask, he kept talking, ready to explain exactly what those steps were.

-He began to explain what those "steps" were.
-And as he spoke, I felt myself drifting, lost in a vast, uncharted ocean of information.
+As he spoke, I felt myself drifting, lost in a vast, uncharted ocean of information.
 In the space of just a few minutes, he threw out a constellation of concepts, names, and sources, all completely new to me, all impossible to process in real time.
 He mentioned a Netflix documentary, *Fantastic Fungi*, quoting its director.
 He cited historical figures I'd never heard of.
 But through the deluge of data, one astonishing claim pierced through the noise, lodging itself in my memory.
 He spoke of Srinivasa Ramanujan, the only Asian among the world's top ten mathematicians, who attributed his breakthroughs to visions received during a lifetime of meditation.

 "Seven grams of psychedelics," Ade stated, his voice filled with the certainty of a prophet, "can give you the equivalent of Ramanujan's entire lifetime of meditation.
 Extremely concentrated."